 5 Reasons You Need an IoT Device Management Platform

-There’s a simple explanation of why IoT device management, despite its fundamental role to IoT success, could be easily overlooked.
+There’s a simple explanation of why network and device management, despite its fundamental role to IoT success, could be easily overlooked.
 Businesses, especially those at the outset of IoT adoption, are often unaware of why they need it in the first place.
-In this blog, we dive into five reasons why an IoT connectivity management platform is a linchpin in your IoT value chain.
+In this blog, we dive into five reasons why a network and device management platform is a linchpin in your IoT value chain.

 1. Accelerate Time-to-Market and Reduce Costs